Galaxia5987/robot-2024/README.md

 ![](important-files/markdown/logo.png)
 # Robot Code 2024
-This is the code for UNKNOWN, our 2024 robot.
+This is the code for Andromeda, our 2024 robot.

 ## See Also
  - [Website](https://galaxia5987.com)